saz-idur/reg-form/README.md

 ### 3. ⚙️ Environment Configuration

-Copy the example environment configuration file and rename it to '.env.local':
+Copy the example environment configuration file and rename it to `.env.local`:

 ```bash
 cp .env.example .env.local
 ```

-Update the '.env.local' file with your Supabase credentials and any other necessary environment variables.
+Update the `.env.local` file with your Supabase credentials and any other necessary environment variables.

 Example .env.local: